 Helvetia 'Stop' and 'Sport'

-The Helvetia Stop and Sport were among the first chronograph wristwatches developed during the 1940s.
+The Helvetia Stop and Sport were simple but ingenious chronograph wristwatches developed using Helvetia's existing movements during the 1940s.

 Scroll down for more.....